 Chapter in this post:

 Today I learned something again.
 My MacBook Pro suddenly became quite slow, keystrokes took seconds and the mouse pointer only moved in slow motion.
-A look at the "Activity Monitor" utility - permanently installed in macOS and found under "Applications" -> "Utilities" - immediately showed me the cause: A process called "VTDecoderXPCService" has the CPU properly besieged and almost continuously over 100% of the Computing time drawn.
+A look at the "Activity Monitor" utility - permanently installed in macOS and to be found under "Applications" -> "Utilities" - immediately showed me the cause: A process called "VTDecoderXPCService" has the CPU heavily besieged and almost continuously over 100% of the computing time drawn.

 A quick research on the Apple Support forums showed me that I seemingly not the only one am where the process surfaced.
 Apple's rationale is as follows:

 The VTDecoderXPCService process is responsible for all sorts of things that come with Quicktime related.
 It "sandboxes" these processes and ensures that they cannot access unwanted memory areas.
 So if audio or video playback is involved in any way, then the process on macOS Sierra is likely to be involved.

 In my case, it was almost clear to me which program was responsible for this, because further down I found the process "com.apple.photos.VideoConversionService" and this - so I assumed - downsizes the videos from my photo library, to upload them to iCloud.
 I closed "Photos" as a test and the Mac promptly ran again without snail mode.

-However, according to the Apple support forums, a webcam, video display, or something similar can also call up the process.
-So you should think about what is running on your Mac, what may have called this process.
-Ending programs at intervals helps to determine which program may be responsible.
-You can see which programs are all running when you press "cmd" + Tab on the keyboard.
+However, according to the Apple support forums, a webcam, video display, or similar can also trigger the process.
+So you should think about what is running on your Mac that might have called this process.
+Terminating programs at a time interval helps to check which program could be responsible.
+You can see which programs are running by pressing "cmd" + Tab on the keyboard.

-If you are wondering what the top process called "kernel_task" in the screenshot is doing, which also generates over 100% CPU load here: This process intervenes when the Mac's CPU gets too hot.
-Then the processes are interrupted and only processed in parts so that the CPU can cool down.
-The result is that the Mac is slowed down a lot.
+If you are wondering what the top process in the screenshot called "kernel_task" is doing, which also generates over 100% CPU load here: This process intervenes when the Mac's CPU gets too hot.
+Then the processes are interrupted and only processed piecemeal so that the CPU can cool down.
+The result is that the Mac becomes very slow.
 If you provide better ventilation and cooling, the CPU load of the kernel_task process drops again.